palakons/ROS1/Palakon_ROS_Final_VISTEC_2_2020.md

 #### 1.3.3.3.
 Perform the calibration

-You will see the UI similar ot below:
+You will see the UI similar to below:

 ![UI for ROS1 calibration node]()

-- Move, and skew the pattern around to cover the camera field-of-view.
+- Move, and skew the pattern around to cover the camera field of view.
 - In each image frame, when the calibration node detects the pattern, it draws lines connecting the corners.
 - When the system detects enough frames, the `save` button is enabled.
 - Click `Save`

 #### 1.3.3.4.
 See the calibration results

-We can see the same calibration results inside the terminal, in yaml, and text files.
+We can see the same calibration results inside the terminal, in yaml, and in text files.

 - From the Terminal
   ```bash